Top 5 Cash Flow Loans for Small Businesses

 Equipment financing can be structured in several ways, including:

-- Sale and Leaseback: In this arrangement, the borrower sells their equipment to the lender and then leases it back over a set period of time.
+- Sale and Leaseback: In this arrangement, the borrower sells their equipment to the lender and then leases it back over a set time.
 This can provide the borrower with a lump sum of cash while allowing them to continue using the equipment.

 How to Qualify